AdobeDocs/analytics-platform.en/help/guided-analysis/types/retention-rates.md

 The query rail allows you to configure the following components:

 * **[!UICONTROL Start & return event]**: The event criteria that a user must engage with to qualify for inclusion in your analysis.
 One event is supported, but you can include property filters.
+* **[!UICONTROL Counted as]**: How you want to measure users retained.
+Options include [!UICONTROL Users retained] and [!UICONTROL Percentage of users retained].
-* **[!UICONTROL People]**: The segments that you want to measure.
+* **[!UICONTROL Segments]**: The segments that you want to measure.
 Each selected segment adds a row to the cohort table.
 You can include up to three segments.

 ## Chart settings

 The [!UICONTROL Retention rates] view offers the following chart settings, which can be adjusted in the menu above the chart:

-* **[!UICONTROL Metric]**: How you want to measure users retained.
-Options include [!UICONTROL Users retained] and [!UICONTROL Percentage of users retained].
 * **[!UICONTROL Chart type]**: The type of visualization that you want to use.
 Options include [!UICONTROL Bar] and [!UICONTROL Line].

 ## Duration settings